Institute for International Public Policy (84.269)

 The project period may last up to 60 months.
 Applicants must receive annual approval for renewals.

+This program is excluded from coverage under OMB Circular No. A-133.
+Audit requirements as described in 34 CFR 74.26, to not apply to this program.
 All fiscal records will be subject to audit by the Department of Education at any time within 3 years after expiration of the grant.

 Records

-All records supporting claims under grants or relating to accountability for awarded funds must be available on request: (1) For 3 years after the close of the fiscal year that the grant expired; or (2) until grantee is notified that the fiscal audit has closed, whichever is later.
+All records supporting claims under grants or relating to accountability for awarded funds must be available on request: (1) for 3 years after the close of the fiscal year that the grant expired; or (2) until grantee is notified that the fiscal audit has closed, whichever is later.

 Financial Information